annabel-goldman/fairytales4kids/README.md

 This site was created as an experiment in using AI in my development workflow.
 As a child, I remember asking my parents to read me stories in situations where we didn't have a book readily available, so I thought a site like this could help other families in similar moments.
 I also just genuinely love fairytales and building things, so this was a one-off passion project that brought together my interests in technology, storytelling, and creativity.

+> **Note:**
+> If you only want to use the HTML files locally (for example, to read stories or host the site on your own computer), you do **not** need to set up any API keys, AWS credentials, or follow the CodeBuild/deployment instructions.
+Just open the files in your browser or use a simple static server.

 ## Features

 - AI-Generated Content: Uses OpenAI GPT-4 to create and enhance fairy tale stories